mikewesthad/twine-resources/hosting/readme.md

     ![Step 4](images/step-4-master-branch.png)

 4. Setup done!
 You should see a note about what URL to use to find your project.
 Right now there won't be anything interesting there.
+    - This should be enabled by default, but make sure that "Enforce HTTPS" is checked.
+This makes your life easier when using the Twine browser app.

     ![Step 5](images/step-5-url.png)